 Russia Cover Letter Writing Guide

-Working abroad sounds like an adventure to many people.
-However, job search in Russia (Russian Federation) needs more than just the obvious Russia cover letter and Russian CV writing and translation - it requires thorough preparation.
-You will experience problems that probably did not even cross your mind when you decided to apply for Russia jobs.
+Work in abroad sounds like an adventure to many people.
+However, job search in Russia (Russian Federation) needs more than just the obvious Russia CV with Russia cover letter writing and translation - it requires thorough preparation.
+You will experience problems that probably did not even cross your mind when you decided to apply for jobs in Russia.

 Do not underestimate the big influence the Russia cover letter can have on the outcome of your adventure!
 For example, you will experience the different immigration rules and practices, strange job application procedures, bizarre selection trends and new to you management culture.

 Under most circumstances, a cover letter is used as an introduction and should accompany your CV, whether e-mailed, posted on a job site, mailed or hand delivered to an employer.

 When applying for a work in Russia, you may use either Russian or other foreign language, depending on the company and your fluency.
 Stick to one language once chosen.
 However, you need to accept that not knowing the Russian language will put you at real disadvantage from the local job seekers.
 Some knowledge of the Russian is expected for most positions to cope with daily office life and life outside work.

 If you are submitting a cover letter in English, it is helpful to duplicate in Russian your name and contact address, unless you are certain that the recipient of your cover letter or job application is an English speaker.